A multi-faceted refinancing for C. Steinweg

 • Step 3: Create and execute a roadmap to guide the bank through until 2027

 In Step 1, we determined the current state of data management regarding customer due diligence (CDD), sanctions, transaction monitoring (TM), and fraud.
-Since data is a multifaceted and all-encompassing element of an institution’s fight against financial crime, we divided our investigation into six key themes (see figure on the right).
+Since data is a multifaceted and all-encompassing element of an institution’s fight against financial crime, we divided our investigation into six key themes.
 This structure allowed for better alignment with stream leads within the bank while also enabling comparisons with best practices across the financial industry.

 During Step 2, we assisted stream leads in identifying pain points and future objectives, thereby developing ambitions for each of the six themes.
 These ambitions balanced the bank’s desire to foster a cutting-edge data policy while still being actionable given the available resources—technical and otherwise.